Let the New School Year Inspire Your Small Business

 3. Sign up for extracurricular activities

 For students, school is more than just homework and tests.
-To pad their résumés and improve their chances at being accepted to more competitive colleges, kids sign up for a slew of extracurricular activities: sports, model UN, the debate team, mock trial, student government, what have you.
+To pad their resumes and improve their chances at being accepted to more competitive colleges, kids sign up for a slew of extracurricular activities: sports, model UN, the debate team, mock trial, student government, what have you.

+Similarly, your business is about more than just generating as much revenue as possible.
+So with a new school year upon us, it’s worth asking a simple question: When’s the last time your company gave back to the community?
 Not only is community service simply a good thing to do, it can help your coworkers become that much closer with one another as they work together for the greater good.
 On top of that, your company could benefit from free publicity, and you may even form a beneficial new relationship with other organizations or businesses.

 Ready to grow your business?